 I was still trying to figure out why Jessie was here, and how she and Justin fit into all this.
 It was clear that Justin and Caroline knew each other.

 "Koromon, are you good to digivolve?"
 Lillymon asked, she sounded a little off, as if she was straining.
 And I wasn't the only one who noticed.
 Wizardmon gave her a look out of the corner of his eye.

 "Am I?"
-Koromon smirked and through himself out of Justin's arms.
-He landed on the glass coffee table and, despite his lack of limbs, struck a pose, flexing his antenna's.
+Koromon smirked and threw himself out of Justin's arms.
+He landed on the glass coffee table and, despite his lack of limbs, struck a pose, flexing his antennas.
 "Baby, I was born to digivolve."